lgessler/kbfs-rpc/README.md

-**DISCLAIMER:** This is a proof of concept and it's almost entirely broken.
+**NOTE:** This is a proof of concept and it's almost entirely broken.
 DO NOT use this for anything more than amusement.

 #Keybase RPC